E-FEDOTOVA/csc328_chat/README.md

 1.  **send_message Function**

     -   Create a function to enable a socket to send a word packet containing a message.
-    -   Time Taken:
+    -   Time Taken: 15 minutes
 2.  **really_read Function**

     -   Function to read all bytes of a word packet.
-    -   Time Taken:
+    -   Time Taken: 5 minutes
 3.  **read_message Function**

     -   Function to allow a socket to read a word packet containing a message.
-    -   Time Taken:
+    -   Time Taken: 15 minutes
 5.  **make_word_packet Function**

     -   Function to create a word packet in a JSON format.
-    -   Time Taken:
+    -   Time Taken: 15 minutes

 ### Notes on library:
 more here